Angmo-finance/angmo-finance.github.io/content/posts/milestone-100k.md

 I'm very excited to reach this milestone so fast.

-Despite current state of the portfolio I feel optimistic about the future and believe I'll be able to archive my next goal soon.
+Despite current state of the portfolio and macro headwind I feel optimistic about the future and believe I'll be able to archive my next goal soon.

 I'll also publish another post with my learnings on the way to 100k soon.